XavierCharlie/BitcubeEval/README.md

 Using a programming language / framework of your choice (preferably C# with ASP.NET), please implement the following project:

 # Language/Framework
-This will implemented using Java with Eclipse using the apache TomCat server
+This will be implemented using Java with IntelliJ Enterprise using the apache Tomcat server